HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Criteria_Dropdown.png)

     !!!note
-        The dynamic fields of each criteria are displayed upon selection.
-You can perform content searching by any or all of these search criteria.
+        The dynamic fields of each criterion are displayed upon selection.
+You can generate a content report by any or all of these search criteria.

     In the **Criteria** dropdown, you can select any of the following:

     - **Expiry date**

-        When you select the **Expiry date** criteria, two date input fields appear: **From** and **To**.
+        When you select the **Expiry date** criterion, two date input fields appear: **From** and **To**.

         ![](../../../../assets/HCL_Content_Reporting_Search_By_Expiry.png)